 (k) anchoring drill rigs to the seabed, positioning drill rigs and drilling if the activity is not carried out within a sanctuary, recreation or special purpose area of a marine park referred to in section 13B(9) of the Conservation and Land Management Act 1984.

-(1a) An activity authorised by a licence granted, after this subclause comes into operation, under section 5C or 26D of the Rights in Water and Irrigation Act 1914 is a low impact mineral or petroleum activity for the purposes of item 20, to the extent to which it is carried out for the purposes of an activity carried out under an authority granted under the Mining Act 1978, the Petroleum Act 1967, the Petroleum Pipelines Act 1969 or the Petroleum (Submerged Lands) Act 1982.
+(1a) An activity authorised by a licence granted, after this subclause comes into operation, under section 5C or 26D of the Rights in Water and Irrigation Act 1914 is a low impact mineral or petroleum activity for the purposes of item 20, to the extent to which it is carried out for the purposes of an activity carried out under an authority granted under the Mining Act 1978, the Petroleum and Geothermal Energy Resources Act 1967 3, the Petroleum Pipelines Act 1969 or the Petroleum (Submerged Lands) Act 1982.

-(2) The following activity is a mineral or petroleum activity for the purposes of item 20, to the extent to which it is carried out under an authority granted under the Mining Act 1978, the Petroleum Act 1967, the Petroleum Pipelines Act 1969 or the Petroleum (Submerged Lands) Act 1982 — clearing in an authority area for any purpose, being clearing which does not, together with all other clearing carried out under this subclause in the area in the financial year in which the clearing takes place, exceed 10 ha.
+(2) The following activity is a mineral or petroleum activity for the purposes of item 20, to the extent to which it is carried out under an authority granted under the Mining Act 1978, the Petroleum and Geothermal Energy Resources Act 1967 3, the Petroleum Pipelines Act 1969 or the Petroleum (Submerged Lands) Act 1982 — clearing in an authority area for any purpose, being clearing which does not, together with all other clearing carried out under this subclause in the area in the financial year in which the clearing takes place, exceed 10 ha.

 (3) In subclause (2) —